me3zaAKAgoat/dtb-legacy/README.md

 ### Core

+- [ ] remove debounce from note text area and add a save button on the top right corner of the text area that animates on click
 - [ ] add a retry button for every component's failure to load the data it needs (similar to twitter)
 - [ ] issue where if loading notes fails the debounce posts empty string to server and the database clears of the actual data that should be preserved
 - [ ] settings should include : theme, week length